Tips On Navigating Your Business Though The Covid Economy

 And with SEO Rocket, you can always go to our website, SEORocket.com.
 We have blogs there about things that are happening.
 We put a lot of information out in our social media regularly.
 Always feel free to call.
 We’re very communicative.
 We're very open to conversations, so you can do that with us as well as far as any marketing questions, or you can even email them to us.
 We have contact forms as well.
 And then you know, you can always find us there, anything else?

 I have one more question, one more, and we have like 90% of our attendees still on, so I appreciate everyone's staying on and this will be our last one, I think.
 What should we consider as we look to reopen our offices?
 This may be you, Cathy.

-Angela – Alright, great.
-Well, thank you all so much.
+Thank you so much.
 The attendees, thank you for hanging in with us and watching.
 Most of you are still here.
 We certainly appreciate your time today and your attention.
 I so hope that we met our goal and you did get some actionable, usable information.
 I know I did.
 I think even our panel has too, learned some things from each other today.
 So thank you so much for attending.
 We appreciate it.
 Hey, panelists you were awesome.
 I love you.
 Thank you so much, as well.